Warbo/chriswarbo-net/projects/plumb/using.md

 0 , (1 , 2)
 ```

 To define these, Plumb provides *grouping syntax*, which is equivalent to writing the parentheses above.
 We use the name "grouping syntax" since some host languages don't allow us to use parentheses in this way.
-For example, the PHP implementation uses `<? __(`{.php} instead of an opening parenthesis.
+For example, the PHP implementation uses `__(`{.php} instead of an opening parenthesis.

 <div class="summarise">
  <span class="summary">